Insektaure/pkDex/README.md

 ### Building for Nintendo Switch

-1. Make sure you have devkitPro installed with Switch development tools.
+1. Make sure you have [devkitPro](https://github.com/devkitpro) latest version installed with Switch development tools and [jq](https://jqlang.org/download/) (for json minification at build).

 2. Build the application:
    ```bash